Remote Access User Standard

 Level One (Applies to students)

-- Remote access by students is limited to the BYOD (Bring Your Own Device) network established by ITS.
+- Remote access by students is limited to the BYOD (Bring Your Own Device) network established by Information Technology Services (ITS).

 Level Two (Applies to all Mason employees and contractors requiring remote access to George Mason internal networks):